National Agency for Quality Assessment and Accreditation: Mission

 ANECA's mission is to coordinate policies for quality assurance (QA) in Spanish universities.
 Such policies are aimed at fitting the university to the market.
 Through the evaluation reports it publishes, leading to certification and accreditation, ANECA aims to measure the performance of public-sector higher education according to objective criteria and transparent processes.
 Its ultimate aim is that the quality of university provision should be guaranteed and publicised, securing the universities' integration into the European Higher Education Area.

 Structure

 The ANECA foundation comprises its management (Gerencia), a Governing Council (Consejo Rector) which includes the Secretary-General for Universities, and several advisory councils (Comisiones de Asesoramiento).
-Its current director is Mercedes Siles Molina, appointed in February 2019.
-Former Directors have been Ismael Crespo Martínez (founder, 2002–2004), Francisco Marcellán (2004-2006), Gemma Rauret (2006-2009), Zulima Fernández Rodríguez (2009-2012), Rafael van Grieken Salvador (2012-2016) and José Arnáez Vadillo (2016-2019).
+Its current director is Pilar Paneque, appointed in 2023.
+Former Directors have been Mercedes Siles Molina, appointed in February 2019, Ismael Crespo Martínez (founder, 2002–2004), Francisco Marcellán (2004-2006), Gemma Rauret (2006-2009), Zulima Fernández Rodríguez (2009-2012), Rafael van Grieken Salvador (2012-2016) and José Arnáez Vadillo (2016-2019).

 The governing statutes lay down that the Director shall be appointed for a three-year term by the Governing Council on the instance of the Minister of Universities.

 The structure of the agency is: